 Despite how fancy they sound, financier batter comes together quickly and easily.
 Serve these financiers with your morning coffee, afternoon tea, as a dessert or snack, they will disappear quickly.

-What is Financier?
+What Is Financier?

 Financier is a French cake made with beurre noisette or brown butter, egg whites, sugar, white flour, and nut flour.
 It comes in different shapes and even flavors.
 Almond is the most popular, but hazelnut and pistachio are also commonly found.